aws-samples/protecting-your-iot-fleet/Instructions/Instruction.md

 2. To **Create your first Security Profile**, we need to
 3. We can define a **Profile** of **acceptablebehavior** then create some behaviors for some things we care about –
-    1. Auth Failures should always be less than 0 (unless someone is trying to do something they do not have permissions to)
+    1. Authorization Failures should always be less than 0 (unless someone is trying to do something they do not have permissions to)
         1. Behavior named **GoodAuthentication** could be defined as **Authorization failures** of **Absolute Value** **Less than or equals** **"0"** **every 5 minutes**.
 Today we don't want to notify anyone, but we do want to **Attach to** a **Specific Things Group**, say the **TemperatureSensors**.
 We should **Save** that idea and **Continue**.
     2. Message size less than 1 (since message size and # of messages are a cost factor, we want to guard against billing abuse)
         1. Additionally, a new Security profile **SmallMessages** should be defined as **Message Size** of **less than** "**1**".